sola-st/DiffSearch/README.md

 - src/main/java/resources/Python/**FAISS_indexing.py** -> FAISS indexing (without query)
 - src/main/java/resources/Python/**FAISS_Nearest_Neighbor_Search.py** -> FAISS Nearest Neighbor Search
 - src/main/java/resources/Python/**git_functions.py** -> python script that clones and performs the git diff.
 It has to be run first, because it has not been linked yet with the Java project.
-- src/main/java/resources/MainPage/**main.html** -> Graphic interface using HTML and Javascript (only a draft, not complete)

 **Main folders:**
 - src/main/java/resources/**ANTLR** -> ANTLR modified grammars